KumarGanachari2004/A-.V.-I-.-A-.-N-.-S-H-I-E-L-D-A-N-A-DA-P-T-I-V-E-D-R-O-N-E-D-E-F-E-N-S-E-S-Y-S-T-E-M/README.md

 3.  **High-Fidelity Audio:** Integrating a Micro-SD card module to play authentic bird distress calls.
 4.  **Custom PCB Manufacturing:** Designing and fabricating a custom PCB to create a compact and rugged final product.

----
-*This project was created as part of an internship submission.*